aemuser/roman-conversion-master/README.md

 1) Since the input values are rage bound - should we may have a cache of the entire valid input integers vs
 2) Maintain a cache of the input values that we have processed - i.e. cache is request based
+3) Have a TreeMap - why a treeMap, because it has the floor method ...also added an annotation to load the treeMap only on startup ( need this to happen only  once)

 Went with #2.

+- have a scheduled cache evict ( may be)
+- tried to use the default cache that spring provides  ( then realized if we need some way to evit the cache / set a TTL ), we might need to have some sort of scheduler or an API to help clear the cache on demand (something like an AEM dispatcher flush )

 # Roman-Conversion Application